ibm-cloud-docs/EventStreams/mirroring.md

 The numbers indicate:
 - **Max total throughput**: The maximum total MB/s that can be mirrored across all selected topics.
 - **Max per-partition throughput**: The maximum MB/s that can be mirrored within a single partition.
-The number of partitions configured for the source topics should be selected to ensure the per partition load remains within this limit.
+Select the number of partitions that are configured for the source topics to ensure the per partition load remains within this limit.

 Exceeding the limits results in an increasing time lag between the data in the source and target instances.
 Having a large data lag can result in significant data loss.
 The monitoring dashboards can be used to determine the latency for each topic.
 For more information, see [Monitoring mirroring](#monitoring_mirroring).

 ### Deleting redundant target topics
 {: #delete_redundant}

 To avoid accidental deletion of data in the target instance, topics are not automatically deleted from the target instance when they are deleted from the source.
 It is the user's responsibility to delete the topics on the target instance.
-If mirrored topics are frequently deleted and created, this can lead to additional disk and partition allowance being consumed in the target cluster.
-This usage can be monitored by using the monitoring dashboard in the target cluster, see [Monitoring {{site.data.keyword.messagehub}} metrics](/docs/EventStreams?topic=EventStreams-metrics).
-You can delete topics that are no longer required by using the UI or Admin interfaces.
+If mirrored topics are frequently deleted and created, more disk and partition allowance can be consumed in the target cluster.
+The usage can be monitored with the monitoring dashboard in the target cluster, see [Monitoring {{site.data.keyword.messagehub}} metrics](/docs/EventStreams?topic=EventStreams-metrics).
+You can delete topics that are no longer required by using the UI or admin interfaces.

 ## IAM access policies for mirroring
 {: #iam_mirroring}

-Because applications need access to the source and destination clusters, IAM access policies must be set up on both clusters and use the API key from the service ID that the policies are attached to.
+Because applications need access to the source and destination clusters, IAM access policies must be set up on both clusters, and use the API key from the service ID that the policies are attached to.
 We can use the IAM wildcarding features [Assigning access by using wildcard policies](/docs/account?topic=account-wildcard) to simplify the access policies that control access to the mirrored resources.

-If you are new to IAM access policies, see [What is IBM Cloud Identity and Access Management?](/docs/account?topic=account-iamoverview) and [Managing access to your {{site.data.keyword.messagehub}} resources](/docs/EventStreams?topic=EventStreams-security) for more details before reading further.
+If you are new to IAM access policies, see [What is IBM Cloud Identity and Access Management?](/docs/account?topic=account-iamoverview) and [Managing access to your {{site.data.keyword.messagehub}} resources](/docs/EventStreams?topic=EventStreams-security) for more details.

-Define the following IAM access policies on **both** clusters, where &lt;ALIAS&gt; is the alias for other cluster.
-For example, on cluster B, the Resource ID should be `A.checkpoints.internal`:
+Define the following IAM access policies on **both** clusters, where &lt;ALIAS&gt; is the alias for the other cluster.
+For example, on cluster B, the resource ID is `A.checkpoints.internal`.

 | Resource type | Resource ID| Role|
 |----------|---------|---------|